outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - problem statement: 'find individual unit metric value in a container having equivalent & different components, without a function to measure individual unit metric value, and given total container metric value & unit count'
         - find relevant structures of the metric
-          - apply insight 'keep calculations using the same standard if possible'
+          - apply insight relevant to 'calculations': 'apply the same standards when calculating if possible'
             - apply concept of 'similarity'
               - find relevant structures having the same metric
                 - find relevant structures to 'unit'